adrybakov/wulfric/docs/source/user-guide/module/lattice.rst

 Variation of the lattice
 ========================
 Some Bravais lattice types have several variations.
+The lattice variation requires the lattice to be standardized.
+For the standardization of the lattice just call :py:meth:`.Lattice.standardize` method:

 To check the variation of the lattice use :py:attr:`.Lattice.variation` attribute:

 .. doctest::

     >>> lattice = lattice_example("BCT")
+    >>> # Standardization is explicit since 0.3.0
+    >>> lattice.standardize()
     >>> lattice.variation
     'BCT1'
     >>> lattice = Lattice(1, 1, 1, 90, 90, 90)